jerrickwang/jerrickwang.github.io/contact.md

 title: Contact
 permalink: /contact/
 ---
-Get in touch with me!
-Feel free to send me a message on Instagram.<br>
+Feel free to send me a message on Instagram for inquiries.<br>
 Instagram: @majorwangpics